 - 24 hours with no fever with no fever-reducing medication, AND

 - Improvement in symptoms, AND

 - 5 days since symptoms first appeared.

 School-wide Quarantine

-In the event of 20% or more of the school community test positive for Covid-19 or influenza, the school building will close, and distance learning will be utilized until the trend reverses.
+In the event of 30% or more of the school community testing positive, the school building will close, and distance learning will be utilized until the trend reverses.

 Meticulous Attention to Hand Hygiene